ADMISSION PROCEDURE FOR GRADUATE DEGREE STATUS

 - The nature of the course(s) taken and its (their) relationship to the student's program

-Students who have graduate scholarships are required to register in accordance with the scholarship’s registration requirements (usually a minimum of twelve graduate quarter hours or eight graduate semester hours.
+Students who have graduate scholarships are required to register in accordance with the scholarship’s registration requirements (usually a minimum of six hours).

-A graduate academic advisor is an individual (faculty or staff) affiliated with a graduate program and assigned to a graduate student.
-This advisor has primary responsibility for providing every opportunity for the student to succeed within the program.
-Graduate students should all be assigned an advisor no later than the beginning of their first semester.
+A graduate academic advisor is an individual (faculty or staff) affiliated with a graduate program and assigned to guide the student to succeed within the program.
+Graduate students should be assigned an advisor no later than the beginning of their first semester.
 This assignment should be communicated to the student at the earliest possible opportunity, along with the advisor’s contact information.
-The advisor assignment should be recorded in the student’s banner record (or the appropriate university student information system of record) by the graduate program.
-Individuals assigned as graduate advisors should have appropriate graduate faculty status, as spelled out in the graduate council manual.
+The graduate program should record advisor assignment in the student’s banner record (or the appropriate university student information system of record).

 A candidate for the master's degree may be required to demonstrate a reading knowledge of a foreign language.
 The student should consult with the individual department/ program to determine if this requirement pertains within the student’s degree program.

 This requirement may be met either by examination or by college credit.
 The student should consult with the individual department/program for details.

 Some programs require a comprehensive examination to test candidates' mastery of content.
 Such an exam may be written, oral, or both, at the option of the examining committee.

 Arrangements for taking the examinations should be made with the candidates' advisors and the department at least three weeks before the examination date.

 PROCEDURES FOR PETITIONING FOR A WAIVER OF GRADUATE SCHOOL POLICIES